-Centre for London is examining how the costs and benefits of transport fall across different groups of Londoners.
-This research will explore how transport equity has changed and what we need to do now to create a fairer transport system.
+Centre for London examined how the costs and benefits of transport fall across different groups of Londoners.
+Our research explored how transport equity has changed and what we need to do now to create a fairer transport system.

 Despite being a wealthy city, levels of poverty and exclusion in London remain stubbornly high.
 Over recent decades, transport costs have increased faster than median earnings.
 Alongside rising housing costs and increasing cost of living, this is squeezing the living standards of many Londoners.